The Surrender of Gen. Lee

 the formal surrender ceremony would not take place until the 12th.
 Most reporters and generals left town with Grant and Lee, few people remained to see the paroles handed out or the low key

-surrender ceremony.
 When writing on Chamberlain's brevet appointment to Major General on July 22, 1865 the New York Times would state,

 "Gen. Chamberlain, was selected, it will be remembered, as the officer to receive the actual surrender of Lee's army, which stacked arms in front of his division."1

+The Evening Star would put out a similar article on that date.
 Journals and diaries also record the account.

 The Corn Exchange would print in their Annual Report of 1866 a journal of the Corn Exchange Regiment,